 The Alexandrite laser is one of the most effective options for treating lighter skin and fine, light-coloured hair.

-At Celebrity Laser, this technology is key for achieving results with blonde or light brown hair that traditional lasers may miss.
+At Celebrity Laser & Skin Care, this technology is central to achieving results with blonde or light brown hair that traditional lasers may miss.

 ProWave 770: Fast, Precise, and Effective for Fine Hair

 ProWave 770 is a specialized handpiece designed for treating lighter, finer hair across small or large areas.
-It’s especially effective on zones like the face, legs, and underarms, where blonde hair tends to be more concentrated.
+It delivers a range of wavelengths that are selected to match lighter hair while protecting the surrounding skin.

-This device delivers quick, even results with less discomfort and broader coverage—and is a key reason why Celebrity Laser can safely and effectively treat a range of hair types.
+This device supports quick, even passes with less discomfort and broad coverage.
+It is a key reason why Celebrity Laser & Skin Care can safely and effectively treat a wide range of hair types, including many blonde shades.

 Nd:YAG 1064 nm: Versatile but Limited for Blonde Hair

-Nd:YAG lasers penetrate deeper into the skin, making them safe for darker skin tones.
+Nd:YAG 1064 nm lasers penetrate deeper into the skin, making them a good option for darker skin tones and for clients who are prone to pigment changes or sensitivity.

-In one clinical study using Nd:YAG lasers on light-coloured hair, researchers observed up to 52% hair reduction after one treatment and 71.5% after five—measured 12 weeks after the final session.1
+In one clinical study using Nd:YAG lasers on light-coloured hair, researchers observed up to 52% hair reduction after one treatment and 71.5% after five, measured 12 weeks after the final session.

-While promising, these results depend heavily on hair type, laser settings, and provider experience.
-Nd:YAG can support hair thinning on lighter hair—but is best used as part of a broader treatment strategy.
+While this is encouraging, results depend heavily on hair type, laser settings, and provider experience.
+Nd:YAG can support hair thinning on lighter hair, but it is usually most effective as part of a broader treatment strategy rather than a stand-alone method for very light blonde hair.

 Realistic Expectations for Blonde Hair